Doing Business in Brazil

 Article 303 of the BAC, provides that an aircraft may be detained by aeronautical authorities, customs authorities or the federal police in the following cases:

-(i) if, in Brazilian air space, an aircraft violates the international conventions or the Brazilian aeronautical authorisations required to fly in the Brazilian airspace;
+(I) if, in Brazilian air space, an aircraft violates the international conventions, or the Brazilian aeronautical authorizations required to fly in the Brazilian airspace.

 Moreover, Article 308 of the Brazilian Aeronautical Code provides for the seizure of an aircraft in order to grant efficacy to the above mentioned detention or interdiction, which means that if the owner or operator of a detained or interdicted aircraft fails to obey the order, such aircraft shall be seized by the competent authority, until its demands are complied with.